 The last commercial supersonic flight was the Concorde in 2003.
 The Concorde flew commercially starting in 1976, with seating for up to 128 passengers.
 Its cruising speed was 1,354 mph (2,179 km/h) with a Mach number of 2.04.
 Before that, the jet regularly flew from Singapore to London, New York to London, and from New York to Mexico City.
-But on its route to Mexico, it would have to fly at subsonic speeds while crossing over Florida because supersonic flight over land was—and still is&
+But on its route to Mexico, it would have to fly at subsonic speeds while crossing over Florida because supersonic flight over land was—and still is

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!

 Start your own conversation by commenting on any article or blog

 Download high-quality content including the highly anticipated Salary & Career Report